liijunwei/practice/oop/99-Bottles-of-OOP/08-Developing-a-Programming-Aesthetic/8.5.Inverting-Dependencies/note.md

     + High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (e.g., interfaces).
     + Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

++ In this definition module means an encapsulated, named unit of functionality in a program.

+上述的 `module` 指的是封装, 一段实现了具体功能的代码段

++ Bottles is thus the highest-level module in the code.
++ The entire public API is currently defined in Bottles.
++ Every other class was created by extracting behavior from the high-level module Bottles.
++ These extracted classes represent lower-level modules.